 1. Record your event from a bird’s eye perspective

-Obviously, number one is putting a drone up above your event and getting beautiful video footage and photographs from an aerial perspective.
+Obviously, number one is putting a drone up above your event and getting beautiful video footage and aerial photography from an overhead perspective.
 The aerial perspective can provide a unique bird’s eye view of the event, and can bring the whole crowd plus any attractive surrounding features of the area into the shot.
-Examples include outdoor corporate events, sporting events, weddings, and schools & universities.
+Examples of locations to get the most out of your drone photography include outdoor corporate events, sporting events, weddings, and schools & universities.

 2. Drones that deliver objects onto the stage